KarthikMalli/karthikmalli.github.io/README.md

 My work primarily focuses on the intersection of language, history, and identity in the Deccan region and India's southwestern coast — more or less corresponding to the Indian states of Kerala, Karnataka, Goa, Maharashtra, and Telangana.

 I believe in highlighting local experience, pursuing lines of enquiry that present the subject in its own organic, synchronic environment as opposed to viewing it as peripheral to something else.
-I also make it a point to work with non-English resources.
+I also make it a point to work with non-English resources, and archives.

 Nearly all of my work is centered in regions that are traditionally not engaged with on their own terms in Anglophone Indian discourse.